Really, Really Easy Wine Cork Crafts

 What do you do with old wine corks?

 Wine cork stamps

 Like the idea of making your own stamps?
-Then check out the short cork stamp video tutorial at Martha Stewart's official website.
+Martha Stewart used to have a short cork stamp video tutorial on her official website.

 Using an exacto knife, Stewart cuts Xs and Os out of old wine corks to make adorable hugs and kisses stamps for Valentine's Day.
 (I used a serrated kitchen knife.)